Dan Knott: Elected Politics

 Organized labour was running a full slate of candidates in Edmonton city elections but not until the late 1920s did it rise to majority control of the Edmonton City Council.
 Labour took three of the five empty seats in the 1919 Edmonton municipal election and in the 1920 election Knott and five others ran for the six seats open on city council that year.
 He came in tenth of sixteen candidates and was not elected.
 (Sam McCoppen was the only Labour candidate elected in 1920.)
 Knott was more successful during the 1922 election, when he finished sixth and was one of six candidates elected.
-Labour took one other seats as well - Rice Sheppard was elected.
+Labour took one other seat as well - Rice Sheppard was elected.
 These two added their voices to Labour-man James East who had been elected in 1921.

 Knott was re-elected in 1924 election.
 The Single transferable voting system used meant that both Labour and the business-oriented Citizens Committee won seats.
 Knott joined with Labour men James East, James Findlay and Lionel Gibbs on council.

 Knott made his first bid for mayor in the 1926 election, seeking to take advantage of Kenny Blatchford's retirement from municipal politics.
 At that time, the mayoral contest was determined by instant-runoff voting.
 Knott came in second in the first count but did not receive enough votes through transfers to gain a lead over front-runner Ambrose Bury.

 Knott was one of three candidates that opposed Bury's re-election bid in the 1927 election.
 Knott again came in second in the first count.
 Bury received more than half the vote on the First Count so no votes were transferred.

 Knott returned to office as an alderman after the 1929 election.
 Knott finished fourth of fifteen candidates - the most popular six were elected.
 (By then Edmonton had dropped its proportional representation system and returned to Block Voting.